John Allen (minister): Later life

-Early Death
+Death

-As stated above, Allen was not well-connected with other colonial patriots and we do not hear from him again.
+Allen was not well-connected with other colonial patriots, and there is no record of him following his service at Second Baptist Church.
 Some argue that he continued to publish pamphlets into the 1780s; most sources placed his death at age 33 in 1774.
-The Oxford Dictionary of National Biography dated his death between 1783-88.
-Bumsted and Clark argued that it could be as late as 1789.
+The Oxford Dictionary of National Biography dates his death between 1783 and 1788.
+Bumsted and Clark argue that it may have been as late as 1789.